 Linjian (Davey) Song

-Linjian (Davey) Song now works for BII (Beijing Internet Institute) as the director BII lab.
+Linjian (Davey) Song now works for Alibaba Cloud as the Senior DNS Architect.
 He received his Ph.D. of Internet Architecture from Tsinghua University after struggling many years on IPv6 transition technologies and engineering.
-Besides his daily job in BII, Davey serve roles for public interests as well: CTO of IPv6 Forum office in China, member of ICANN RSSAC Caucus, coordinator of Yeti DNS project, guest writer for APNIC, also a bad-idea draft writer and problem maker in IETF.
+Besides his daily job, Davey serve roles for public interests as well: CTO of IPv6 Forum office in China, member of ICANN RSSAC Caucus, coordinator of Yeti DNS project, guest writer for APNIC.
+He is also a bad-idea draft writer and problem maker in IETF.
 In past 15 years, Davey engaged in many projects in the field of next generation of Internet architecture, including IPv6, DNS, SDN, Internet of things, and recently Blockchain.
 He is enthusiastic on new technology and always open to try new stuff.

 He is also an active Internet technology speaker and IPv6 Evangelist in China in past years.
-He always believes besides the Internet, more communication and connection with people will make the world a better place.
+He always believes besides the Internet technology, more communication and connection with people will make the world a better place.
 Now he is living in Beijing with a happy family.
-He has a beautiful 4-year-old girl with large eyes.
+He has a beautiful 5-year-old girl with large eyes.